 Dress light and stay hydrated

 Is it just us, or is September in Orlando hotter than ever before?
-Despite taking place mostly after dark, we were still sweating our lil' frog legs off all weekend last year at Halloween Horror Nights 28.
+Despite taking place mostly after dark, we were still sweating our lil' frog legs off all weekend this year at Halloween Horror Nights 29.
 Be sure to wear cool, comfortable clothes.

 On top of being deceptively hot and humid, Halloween Horror Nights is a pretty intense event.
 Be sure to hop on those free cups of water periodically, or bring a water bottle to make staying cool a breeze.